 These boutiques in and around Orlando are the perfect antidote to chain stores.
 Boutique shopping in Orlando offers an incredible chance to find unusual and one-of-a-kind pieces that the big brands shy away from.
 So if the typical high street fashion isn’t for you, and you want to find a better way to express yourself with unique clothing, have a look at the next few stores.

-A new addition to Thornton Park in Downtown Orlando, Lauren Nicole is a great place for women’s fashion.
+Located in Thornton Park in Downtown Orlando, Lauren Nicole is a great place for women’s fashion.
 This fantastic boutique offers up to date and modern pieces in the latest styles and fashions, made with good quality materials and plenty of thought put into each design.
 Drop in to buy edgy pieces and dressy outfits for all occasions.

 There are two branches of this trendy fashion boutique in Orlando – one at Thorntons Park and one at Dellagio.
 Both offer everything from formal attire to one-of-a-kind handbags and shoes.
 There’s a reason this place often gets featured in fashion mags; don’t miss it on your next Orlando shopping trip.

 Located in the Milk District of Orlando, Etoile Boutique specializes in vintage items and local brands, with plenty of options for men and women.
 Little wonder the shop was awarded ‘Orlando’s Best Boutique’ by Orlando Weekly, so this little gem really is one you shouldn’t miss if you love a bit of boutique shopping.
 They’ve even recently expanded to produce an offering of incredible bohemian furniture, so you can fill your home with unique and unusual pieces that are sure to get conversations flowing at your next dinner party.

 Farmers’ market Orlando, at Lake Eola Park